marcotoronto/rdm-test/content/06-4_Deposit_Reuse_Preservation.md

 <br>

 ## File Formats
-In terms of data preservation, it is advisable to consider using optimal file formats, preferably non-proprietary ones, that support long-term preservation.
+In terms of data preservation, it is advisable to consider using open file formats, preferably non-proprietary ones, that support long-term preservation.

 For guidance on preferred file formats, you can refer to our <a href="https://ubc-library-rc.github.io/rdm/content/02_file_formats.html#we-recommend-these-common-file-formats" target="_blank">File Formatting workshop</a>.
 {: .note }